Roave/BetterReflection/docs/usage.md

  * `AggregateSourceLocator` - a combination of multiple `SourceLocator`s which
     are hunted through in the given order to locate the source.

+ * `DirectorySourceLocator` - scan directories and create multiple `SingleFileSourceLocator` for all found php files and wrapped into `AggregateSourceLocator`

 A `SourceLocator` is a callable, which when invoked must be given an `Identifier` (which describes a class/function/etc.).
 The `SourceLocator`